ddnexus/pagy/docs/resources/stylesheet.md

 ## Overview

-For all its own interactive helpers shown above, the pagy gem includes a few stylesheet files that you can download, link or copy.
+Pagy includes a few stylesheet files that you can download, link, or copy.

 !!!warning

-You don't need any stylesheet if you use tag components with `:bootstrap` or `:bulma` styles !!!
+You don't need any stylesheets if you use tag components with `:bootstrap` or `:bulma` styles.
+!!!

 ### HTML Structure

-In order to ensure a minimalistic valid output, still complete with all the ARIA attributes, we use a single line with the minimum number of tags and class attributes that can identify all the parts of the nav bars:
+To ensure a minimalistic valid output, complete with all the ARIA attributes, we use a single line with the minimum number of tags and class attributes required to identify all the parts of the nav bars:

 - The output of `nav_tag` and `nav_js_tag` helpers, is a series of `a` tags inside a wrapper `nav` tag
 - The disabled links are so because they are missing the `href` attributes